2023 Most Popular Economics Bachelor's Degree Schools in Minnesota

 Full Economics at St Olaf College Report

-A rank of #3 on this year’s list means Macalester College is a great place for economics students working on their bachelor’s degree.
-Located in the large city of Saint Paul, Macalester is a private not-for-profit college with a small student population.
+The in-demand bachelor’s degree programs at Macalester College helped the school earn the #3 place on this year’s ranking of the most popular economics schools in Minnesota.
+Located in the large city of Saint Paul, Macalester is a private not-for-profit school with a small student population.

 Women make up 42% of the economics majors at the school.